amitkbiswas01/amitkbiswas01/README.md

   interest in
   <strong>Distributed Systems, Systems Design, and Cloud Computing</strong>.
   Although skeptical about humans and machines alike, I'm enthusiastic about collaborating and working on ideas that have real impacts!
+Find out more about me below,
 </p>
 <div align="center">
   <a href="https://www.linkedin.com/in/amitkbiswas01/">